Danucosukosuko/ChinaBroadcast-RDS-Encoder/README.md

 ## Clock Time (CT) behavior and details

 * CT is implemented as RDS Group 4A (the script sets Group Type = 4, version A).
-* The CT payload encodes Modified Julian Date, hour, minute and a signed local time offset in 30-minute steps.
+* The CT payload encodes Modified Julian Date, hour, minute and a signed local time offset.
 The code contains helper functions to compute MJD and to encode the offset.
 * `ct_use_pc_time` (boolean): when `True`, CT uses the PC system time (UTC-aware `datetime.now(timezone.utc)`).
 When `False`, the script attempts to parse the `ct_manual` field.
 If parsing fails, it falls back to PC time and logs a debug message.
 * `ct_manual` formats accepted: